-You might think that if your nickname already was “the most hated man in America,” things couldn’t get a whole lot worse for you.
-Turns out you’d be wrong.
+You might think if your nickname already was “the most hated man in America,” things couldn’t get a whole lot worse for you.
+The Martin Shkreli criminal demonstrates you’d be wrong.

 Pharmaceutical executive and former hedge fund manager Martin Shkreli recently earned the “most hated” moniker when his company, Turing Pharmaceuticals, bought the rights to a drug called Daraprim and promptly raised the price of a single tablet by more than 5,000%, from about $13.50 to $750.
 Daraprim is primarily used to treat or prevent toxoplasmosis, a serious parasitic infection often suffered by HIV and cancer patients and others with compromised immune systems.